 What is typicity?

-A wine that tastes “varietally” correct (e.g. a Cabernet Franc wine that tastes indicative of the Cabernet Franc variety).
+Typicity is when a bottle of wine tastes “varietally” correct (e.g. a Cabernet Franc wine that tastes of the Cabernet Franc variety).

 Premiums are good, solid quality wines with both typicity and the beginnings of terroir.
 The premium wine category seems to be the true start of high-quality winemaking.
 There will be some exceptional finds with high ratings in this category (particularly on good vintages), and you’ll find more wines from focused regions (e.g., Sta Rita Hills vs. Central Coast).
 In red wine, they will be oak-aged and from mid- to large-sized wineries that can hand harvest their grapes (especially from economically depressed countries).